 The biggest opportunity cost when it comes to liquidity has to do with the chance that you might miss a very good investment because you can't get your hands on your money.
 Some investors and companies, such as Warren Buffett and his holding company Berkshire Hathaway, are famous for hoarding large amounts of excess cash to take advantage of opportunities quickly.
-As of October 2018, Berkshire Hathaway had in excess of $110 billion in cash reserves on the balance sheet!
+According to their 2018 annual report, Berkshire Hathaway had in excess of $112 billion in cash reserves on the balance sheet!
 If the world fell apart, it would be able to write checks quickly to buy distressed assets.
 That is a strategy you see often among value investors.

 2. Compare the Opportunity Cost of Investing Versus Spending

 Money is only worth what it can do for you.
 If you don't cash it in for goods or services, or donate it to a charity that can do so, it is effectively worthless.
 That leaves the interesting question: When is it time to spend money, rather than put it to work in assets that generate dividends, interest, or rents?

 This is an intensely personal question that can't be answered by anyone else.
 It comes down to what you value.
 Would you rather have a new car or financial freedom?
 Would you rather have cashmere pillows or a diamond watch?
 Would you rather give more money to charity or help your grandchildren through college?
 It's a question of values and no one else can define your values for you.

 This is really the process of being aware of your decisions and of making sure that you don't sacrifice what you really want for what you want right now.
 It isn't limited to your investments or pocketbook — a medical student has to decide if they want to party or study, putting off the benefit of enjoyment today for a future they really want.

 3. Look at the Opportunity Cost of Your Asset Allocation